PickYourOwn.org

 California - in chronological order

-• Annual Riverside County Fair & National Date Festival - February (it was on the 13th to 22nd in 2009)
+• Annual Riverside County Fair & National Date Festival - February (runs for about a week)

 Indio, CA. 2008 had music with headliners such as LeAnn Rimes and Heart in the Aladdin Concert Pavilion.
 The Presidents’ Day Grand Parade entertained fairgoers, with more than 230 entrants marching the streets of Indio; and a record 8,382 exhibits in 2008.